-- 1. The independent oil and gas producer is responsible for finding and producing most U.S. oil and natural gas resources.
+1. The independent oil and gas producer is responsible for finding and producing most U.S. oil and natural gas resources.
 According to the Independent Petroleum Association of America (IPAA), a trade association, independent producers produce 54 percent of the nation's oil, 85 percent of the nation's natural gas, and develop 95 percent of the nation's oil and natural gas wells.
-The median-sized independent producer is the epitome of American small business. - 2.
-Independents typically work on projects that are too small for vertically-integrated "major" oil and gas companies to develop commercially.
-Technology is vitally important for locating these resources underground, but these producers do not have the capacity to conduct independent research.
+The median-sized independent producer is the epitome of American small business.
+Technology is vitally important for these producers, who do not have the capacity to conduct independent research.

-- 3. Increasingly domestic oil and natural gas production is coming from non-traditional (unconventional) resources, such as the Marcellus Shale of Appalachia or the Bakken formation of the Williston Basin.
+- 2. Increasingly domestic oil and natural gas production is coming from non-traditional (unconventional) resources, such as the Marcellus Shale of Appalachia or the Bakken formation of the Williston Basin.
 The Monterey Shale of California is a new, huge but geologically unique resource that will require additional scientific study and new technologies to develop.
-These resources hold the key to American energy security, but their development requires significant R&D investment. - 4.
+These resources hold the key to American energy security, but their development requires significant R&D investment. - 3.
 Federal R&D has historically provided support for the nation's universities and colleges, which have proven to be a rich source of technological innovation.
 But as federal support for oil and natural gas technology development has waned, so has the ability to conduct this type of research and train the next generation of U.S. scientists and engineers.
 There is a serious workforce shortage rapidly approaching both industry and government.

-The goal of a robust federal R&D program in oil and natural gas technologies is to enable and encourage the environmentally responsible development of the nation's petroleum resources on behalf of the American people.
-This includes conventional oil and natural gas, non-traditional resources, and emerging resources, such as methane from methane hydrates, which according to a 2010 study by the National Research Council "could help to provide greater energy security for the United States and to help address future energy needs globally."
+A robust federal R&D program in oil and natural gas technologies, according to a 2010 study by the National Research Council "could help to provide greater energy security for the United States and to help address future energy needs globally."

-We request the Subcommittee on Energy & Water Development and Related Agencies appropriate \$100 million for oil and natural gas technology programs in the Department of Energy's Office of Fossil Energy to support research projects that target increased production of domestic oil and natural gas resources.
-This funding recommendation assumes that, in addition to the appropriation, \$50 million per year funding for the Research Partnership to Secure Energy for America will continue.
+AAPG requests the Subcommittee on Energy & Water Development and Related Agencies appropriate \$100 million for oil and natural gas technology programs in the Department of Energy's Office of Fossil Energy.
+This program includes research supporting increased, environmentally responsible production of domestic oil and natural gas resources including methane hydrates, and the interagency unconventional oil and gas research program with EPA and USGS.
+This funding recommendation helps mitigate the FY 2014 termination of the \$50 million per year funding for the Research Partnership to Secure Energy for America.